quintel/documentation/docs/main/cost-annual-chart.md

 Hydrogen and district heating infrastructure costs are included in the [Hydrogen](#hydrogen) and [Heat](#heat) categories.
 :::

-### CCS in industry
-This category includes costs for Carbon Capture and Sequestration (CCS) in the industry sector.
-The ETM takes into account a fixed amount per tonne CO<sub>2</sub> captured.
-Users can change this amount with a slider.

 ### Insulation
 This category includes costs for insulation in the households and buildings sector.
 More information can be found [here](insulation.md).